xapax/security/list_of_common_ports.md

 ```

 ## Port 119 - NNTP

 Network time protocol.
-It is used syncronize time. if a machine is running this server it might work as a server for synronizing time.
+It is used synchronize time.
+If a machine is running this server it might work as a server for synchronizing time.
 So other machines query this machine for the exact time.

 An attacker could use this to change the time.
 Which might cause denial of service and all around havoc.